callstack/react-native-builder-bob/docs/pages/esm.md

 ## Compatibility

 [Node.js](https://nodejs.org) v12 and higher natively support ESM and the `exports` field.
-However, an ESM library can synchronously loaded in a CommonJS environment in only in recent Node.js versions.
+However, in a CommonJS environment, an ESM library can be loaded synchronously only in recent Node.js versions.
 The following Node.js versions support synchronous `require()` for ESM libraries without any flags or warnings:

 - v20.19.0 and higher (LTS)
 - v22.12.0 and higher (LTS)
 - v23.4.0 and higher

-Older versions can still load your library asynchronously using `import()`.
+Older versions can still load your library asynchronously using `import()` in CommonJS environments.

 Most modern tools such as [Webpack](https://webpack.js.org), [Rollup](https://rollupjs.org), [Vite](https://vitejs.dev) etc. also support ESM and the `exports` field.
 See the supported conditions in the [Webpack documentation](https://webpack.js.org/guides/package-exports/#conditions).